IMMIGRATION PROGRAMS "We compel words to speak its message - effectively" - Tushar Chawla

 Permanent resident Cards Cards are never issued outside of Canada, and a temporary travel document can be issued to enter Canada.
 PR card gets revoked when a person ceases being a permanent resident.

-Citizenship of Canada It is available for people who are born in Canada in Canadian land, airspace, water, and Canadian registered ships and aircrafts.
+Citizenship of Canada It is available for people who are born in Canada in Canadian land, airspace, water, and Canadian registered ships and aircraft.
 Citizenship for a child still applies even if the parent (s) were not a permanent resident or Canadian citizen or if they were in Canada not on a legal status.

 Children born abroad are automatically granted the Canadian citizenship if the Canadian parent (s) are employed abroad as a Crown Servant (with the Canadian Armed Forces, a Canadian Federal Public Administration or in the public services of a Canadian province or territory).
 Citizenship is not obtained if parent (s) were in Canada in a diplomat or diplomat-like job and neither parent was a permanent resident or a Canadian citizen at the time of birth.